The | Outside – Outdoor/Wilderness

 For those recovering from deep emotional wounds, unresolved trauma, or the grips of a destructive addiction, adventure therapy can open doors to healing that traditional forms of talk therapy often can’t by itself.
 This is why adventure therapy is a key component of EVNSQ and all of the Balance House programs.

-Unlike most forms of therapy, adventure therapy doesn’t require you to spend all of your time sitting and talking to a therapist one on one or sitting in group all day.
+Unlike most forms of therapy, adventure therapy doesn’t require you to spend all of your time sitting and talking to a therapist one-on-one, or sitting in group all day.
 Programs that last for a weekend or several days out in nature provide individuals with ample opportunity to listen, instead, to the still, small (or perhaps raging or crying) voice within.
-For many participants, this may be a very foreign experience as the majority of their waking hours are bombarded with almost non-stop noise from multiple sources – mobile phones, computers, social media, traffic, planes, trains, and automobiles, next-door neighbors, and family members, and the self talk that is often so negative and can sometimes be the loudest.
+For many participants, this may be a very foreign experience as the majority of their waking hours are bombarded with almost non-stop noise from multiple sources – mobile phones, computers, social media, traffic, planes, trains, and automobiles, neighbors, and family members, and the self-talk that is often so negative and can sometimes be the loudest.

 Spending time in quiet reflection allows participants to gain a greater sense of self-awareness.
 They can think about the things they have accomplished (e.g. putting up a tent for the first time or climbing a challenging rock face), the fears they’ve faced (e.g. heights, performing a task while others watch), the connections they’ve established or difficulties they’ve encountered with other participants, and things they’ve learned about themselves.
 The activities used in adventure therapy represent, in some form or another, situations and challenges that participants face in the “real” world (whatever that might mean to you).
 Therapists will often encourage participants to talk or think about the similarities between a particular activity and experiences they’ve had in their lives.